 The main elements of the proposal are outlined below, supported by additional annexes and appendices.
 Together with ICANN’s existing structures and groups, these accountability enhancements will ensure ICANN remains accountable to the global Internet community.

 A revised Mission Statement for the ICANN Bylaws that sets out what ICANN does.
-This Mission Statement clarifies but does not change ICANN’s historic mission.
+This Mission Statement clarifies but does not change ICANN’s historical mission.

-An enhanced Independent Review Process and redress process with a broader scope and the power to ensure ICANN stays within its Mission.
+An enhanced Independent Review Process and Reconsideration Process with a broader scope and the power to ensure ICANN stays within its Mission.

-New specific powers for the ICANN community that can be enforced when the usual methods of discussion and dialogue have not effectively built consensus, including the powers to:
+New specific powers and rights for the ICANN community that can be enforced when the usual methods of discussion and dialogue have not effectively built consensus, including the powers to:

 Reject ICANN Budgets, IANA Budgets or Strategic/Operating Plans.